AKingDebased/the-field-of-dreams/TheLabyrinth/README.md

 ##### known bugs

 * there's currently nothing handling game objects leaving the bounds of the maze.  if a game object is allowed to move two spaces each update and it happens to go past a wall, the program will explode.

+##### concerns and questions

+* i gave all GameObjects a `verifyRenderedChar()` method with protected level privacy.  this was done in an effort to give the closest thing to a private variable to all child classes.  however, i'm not sure if something like this is totally safe/follows best practices